emanueljg/Just-Stoic-Chrome_Ext/README.md

+# This is a light mode fork of the Just Stoic extension

 # Just-Stoic-Chrome_Ext

 A new tab extension that helps you to enjoy the teachings of the 2000 plus year old stoic philosophy.
 Each day a new quote is displayed.
 The quotes are taken from the works of the stoic heavyweights Marcus Aurelius, Seneca and Epictetus.